 Creating a card with a layered template

-As part of the Creative Christmas Bundle 2015, you will have the opportunity to get 12 complete sets of cards and matching envelopes in a jpg format (sketch) and in psd format as layered templates.
-Using templates with PaintShop Pro is a great time saver and it will allow you to create fun cards that you can customize the way you want, with the supplies you have, and surprise everyone.
+During the Creative Christmas Bundle 2015, there were 12 complete sets of cards and matching envelopes.
+They are in a jpg format (sketch) and in psd format as layered templates.
+Using templates with PaintShop Pro is a great time saver.
+It allows to create fun cards that you can customize the way you want, with the supplies you have, and surprise everyone.

 Open the PSD file